 We conduct internal testing against known accessibility issues which are not able to be found through automated testing, on a sampled basis.

 This statement was prepared on 22nd September 2020.
-It was last reviewed on 22nd September 2020 by Tree View Designs Ltd. We tested the home page and 10 random pages.
-Next review due 22nd September 2021 by Lakeside Healthcare at Stamford.
+It was last reviewed on 23rd May 2022 by Tree View Designs Ltd. We tested the home page and 10 random pages.
+Next review due 23rd May 2023 by Tree View Designs.

 Accessible features we test manually

-- colour contrast, which is done at the design stage by using tools to check we meet the AAA standard of a contrast ratio of 4.5:1
+- colour contrast, which is done at the design stage by using tools to check we meet the AA standard of a contrast ratio of 4.5:1

 - manual check against the W3C validator